Revised August, 2021.

 Hazelnuts are sold unshelled, as whole, diced, sliced or ground kernels, as paste or as oil.
 The highest quality nuts, which command the highest prices, are sold unshelled.
 The most important market for these nuts is the snack food industry.

-Fruit and Tree Nuts, Economic Research Service (ERS), USDA.
+Fruit and Tree Nut Data, Economic Research Service (ERS), USDA.

 Hazelnut Production, Food and Agriculture Organization (FAO)